—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 He points a finger at you, “You never watched Pinocchio, though!
 That’s so much worse!”

 You shake your head, “How ‘bout this?
 There’s a Sleeping Beauty re-release they’ll be running next Sunday.
 Are you up for it?”
-You stood in front of him to face him, stopping in the middle of the marigold and scarlet disarray of leaves.
+You stand in front of him to face him, stopping in the middle of the marigold and scarlet disarray of leaves.
 You lean your head upward to eye him down temptingly.

 He licks his lips as his throat resists a laugh, “How do you have this information ready like that?”